 STAFF AND BOARD

 Executive Director Rebecca Serna has a Master’s degree from Georgia State's Andrew Young School of Policy Studies in Urban Policy in Planning and Nonprofit Management.
 Serna was a bike/ped intern with the Georgia DOT and draws on her experience as a Fulbright in Bogotá, Colombia, where she studied participatory planning practices and innovative public transportation projects.
 Awards include the 2020 Advocate of the Year from the League of American Bicyclists, 2015 Woman of the Year from the Women in Transportation Seminar, 2013 Advocate of the Year from the Alliance for Biking and Walking, and the 2013 Longleaf Award from the Georgia Conservancy.
-She currently serves on the Cascade Springs Greenway Network Steering Committee, Murphy Crossing Technical Advisory Committee, and the Stakeholder Oversight Committee for Moving Atlanta Forward infrastructure initiative.
+She served on the Cascade Springs Greenway Network Steering Committee, Murphy Crossing Technical Advisory Committee, and currently sits on the Stakeholder Oversight Committee for the Moving Atlanta Forward infrastructure initiative and Atlanta's Fatal Crash Commission.

 Serna lives in Southeast Atlanta with her family and loves to read, dance, and grow food.
 She looks forward to the day when biking to get places is unremarkable and everyone can move safely, easily, and sustainably throughout the city.